 - Packet type [16 bit unsigned int] Identifies lidar data vs. other packets in stream.
-Packet Type is 0x1 for Lidar packets. - Frame ID [16 bit unsigned int] Index of the lidar scan, increments every time the sensor completes a rotation, crossing the zero azimuth angle.

-- Init ID [24 bit unsigned int] Initialization ID.
+Packet Type is 0x1 for Lidar packets. - Frame ID [16 bit unsigned int] Index of the lidar scan, increments every time the sensor completes a rotation, crossing the zero azimuth angle. - Init ID [24 bit unsigned int] Initialization ID.
 Updates on every reinit, which may be triggered by the user or an error, and every reboot.
-This value may also be obtained by running the TCP command get\sensor\info. - Serial No [40 bit unsigned int] Serial number of the sensor.
+This value may also be obtained by running the HTTP command GET /api/v1/sensor/metadata/sensor\info. - Serial No [40 bit unsigned int] Serial number of the sensor.
 This value is unique to each sensor and can be found on a sticker affixed to the top of the sensor.
-In addition, this information is also available on the Sensor Web UI and by reading the field prod\sn from get\sensor\info.
+In addition, this information is also available on the Sensor Web UI and by reading the field prod\sn from get\sensor\info. - Shot limiting status flag [4 bit unsigned int] Indicates the shot limiting status of the sensor.
+Different codes indicates whether the sensor is in Normal Operation or in Shot Limiting.
+Please refer to Shot Limiting section for more details. - Thermal Shutdown Status [4 bit unsigned int] Indicates whether thermal shutdown is imminent.
+Please refer to Shot Limiting section for more details. - Shot limiting Countdown [8 bit unsigned int] Countdown from 30s to indicate when shot limiting is imminent.
+Please refer to Shot Limiting section for more details. - Thermal Shutdown Countdown [8 bit unsigned int] Countdown from 30s to indicate that thermal shutdown is imminent.
+Please refer to Shot Limiting section for more details.